buildbot/buildbot/master/docs/developer/config.rst

     Load the configuration dictionary in the given file.

-    The filename is treated as relative to the basedir, if it is not absolute.
+    The filename is treated as relative to basedir if it is not absolute.

 Builder Configuration
 ---------------------

 .. py:class:: BuilderConfig([keyword args])

     This class parameterizes configuration of builders; see :ref:`Builder-Configuration` for its arguments.
-The constructor checks for errors and applies defaults, and sets the properties described here.
+    The constructor checks for errors, applies defaults, and sets the properties described here.
     Most are simply copied from the constructor argument of the same name.

     Users may subclass this class to add defaults, for example.